 - Your state

-Auto insurance rates are not standardized, so each provider is free to set their own rates.
-But why should your vehicle, driving history, and state affect your premium?
+Car insurance rates are not standardized, so each provider is free to set its own rates.
+But why should your vehicle, driving history, and state affect your insurance premium?

-Well, It’s all about risk.
+It’s all about risk.
 Think of it like this: if you total a Tesla Roadster, it’s going to be far more expensive to replace than a Kia Rio.
-That means your car is a lot more risky to insure, so insurance providers need to hike up your premium to cover themselves for that risk.
+That means your car is a lot riskier to insure, so insurance providers need to hike up your premium to cover themselves for that risk.

-State Farm auto insurance is the leading car insurance provider in the U.S. with high levels of customer satisfaction, a strong financial strength rating, and reasonable rates to back up its long-standing reputation.
+State Farm is the leading provider in the U.S. with high levels of customer satisfaction, a strong financial strength rating, and reasonable rates to back up its long-standing reputation.

-Although we overall highly recommend State Farm, we are a bit disappointed that they don’t have any accident forgiveness policies, which are fairly common among the provider’s competitors.
+Although we highly recommend State Farm, we are a bit disappointed that it doesn't have any at-fault accident forgiveness policies, which are fairly common among the provider’s competitors.